mlazarev/CloudFlare-PurgeCache/README.md

 Then edit `config.js` and replace the placeholder values with your actual CloudFlare credentials:

 - **zoneId**: Your CloudFlare zone ID
-- **apiToken**: Your CloudFlare API token with cache purge permissions
+- **apiToken**: Your CloudFlare API token (needs cache purge **and** ruleset permissions, see below)
 - **apiEndpoint**: Update the zone ID in the URL to match your zone ID
+- **allowRuleDescription**: The description text of the CloudFlare custom rule the extension should manage (defaults to `Allow my own Access`)
+- **ipLookupUrl**: Optional public IP detection endpoint (defaults to `https://api.ipify.org?format=json`)

+### Required CloudFlare token permissions

+The extension now reads and updates a custom firewall rule, so the token must include both cache and ruleset scopes.
+The following setup has been validated:

+**Required permissions**
+- Account WAF:Edit (covers all ruleset read/write actions needed for the Allow/Block flows)
+- All zones → Cache Purge:Purge (needed for the primary cache purge feature)

 **IMPORTANT**: The `config.js` file is excluded from version control to protect your credentials.